Claire-Lavigne/Cours-Developper/JavaScript/4-Functions.md

 - What's inside a function, only exists in it
 - Functions can receive messages through parameters // Function can have settings (datas to make it work)
 - Functions can send messages through return values
+- A function stops running immediately after a 'return'
 - There are predefinied functions name already !!

 ### Option1